-As a very young child, I adopted a young pine tree and named it George.
+As a very young child, I adopted a sapling and named it George.

 It is not uncommon for children and adults to form close relationships with trees.
 We think of them as people, not to take away their “treeness” but to have them as our relatives and equals.

 The mulberry tree in this story never got a name but it was part of my life for fifteen years.
 Growing along my route to work, I biked passed it twice daily through the cycle of the seasons.
 Fifteen springs.
 Fifteen summers.
 Fifteen autumns and fifteen winters.

 It’s the end of May and I should be picking berries from my tree.
 I’ll never forget the pancakes I made one year.
 How good they were!

 The mulberry tree is messy.
 It has been banned in several cities in the U.S. because of its high pollen count.
 Here in Albuquerque, you can still find an ocasional tree growing on the bank of an irrigation ditch or on a city street stained purple.
 Some people think of the tree as a nuisance because the abundant annual crop leaves its mark but the berries have a divine flavor like no other fruit.